 - The projects

-By default, all of these are enabled.
+By default, these are all enabled.

 Why disable them?
-This can be useful if you employ editors on your site and you do not want them to be able to use the Divi Builder on certain types of publications.
+This can be useful if you employ editors on your site and do not want them to be able to use the Divi Builder on certain types of publications.

-2 - The sub-tab Creator > Advanced
+2 - The Creator > Advancedsub-tab

 From the Creator > Advanced tab, you can enable or disable certain options.

-3 - The other options of the Divi theme
+3 - Other Divi theme options

 - How to set up the Creator tab of the Divi theme? (you are on this article)

 Need more resources on Divi?
-Visit ElegantThemes' blog full of ideas and tutorials!
+Visit the ElegantThemes blog which is full of ideas and tutorials!